-Use the data you gathered from your customers (existing or potential) to quantify the amount of value they would get from your product, and pick a number that is around 10% of that.
+Use the data you gathered from your existing customers or potential customers to quantify the amount of value they would get from your product, and pick a number that is around 10% of that.

-Build a landing page with different pricing options, and test to find out what happens when you have three pricing plans vs. five, when you double vs. triple your initial price, etc.
+Build a landing page with different pricing options, and test to find out what happens when you have three pricing plans vs. five, when you double vs. triple your initial price, when you offer an additional pricing tier, etc.

 At what price would you consider the product to be so expensive that you would not consider buying it?
 (Too expensive)